Toys / Teddy Bear

 Teddy bears provide examples of:

-- Amazing Technicolor Wildlife: Many teddy bears avert this trope; but some teddy bears have fur blue, green, pink, purple, or another color not natural to bears.
+- Amazing Technicolor Wildlife: Many teddy bears are brown or white, averting this trope; but some teddy bears have fur blue, green, pink, purple, or another color not natural to bears.

 - Color-Coded Characters: A toy line with more than one teddy bear may assign different colors of fur.
 Taking the Care Bears as an example, Tenderheart Bear is the generic brown, Grumpy Bear is blue, Love-a-lot Bear is pink, and so on.